addthis/fluxthis.io/docs/quick-start.md

 	- TodoItem

 ## Creating an ImmutableStore
 Direct your attention to `src/stores/MyFirstStore.es6.js`.
-You will use this as a skelleton for creating the store which will hold all the information about your Todo list.
+You will use this as a skeleton for creating the store which will hold all the information about your Todo list.
 When making new stores, the first thing you should think about is the information that your views will need to render your application.
 In the case of the Todo list, we really only need to store a list of all our Todos!
 We will use an `ImmutableList` for this purpose.

 ### The `init` Method
-Inside of a stores `init` method, you should declare every property of your store.
+Inside of a stores `init` method, you should declare every property of your store with a default value.
 Here we add a list of todos, as well as an integer to keep track of todo IDs.
-Every property of an `ImmutableStore` is required to be an Immutable object or primative javascript type.
-Don't worry, FluxThis will quickly catch your mistakes if you make any.
+Every property of an `ImmutableStore` is required to be an Immutable object or primitive javascript type.
+Don't worry, FluxThis will quickly catch your mistakes, if you make any.

 ```js
 init () {